oracle/cluster-manager/README.md

 The Cluster Manager supports the following operations on clusters:

 1. Provisioning: Cluster Manager can create a new Kubernetes cluster on a cloud provider.
-1. Scale Up: Cluster Manager can scale up nodes on a currently provisioned cluster on any supported cloud provider
+1. Scale Up: Cluster Manager can scale up nodes on a currently provisioned cluster on any supported cloud provider.
-1. Scale Down: Cluster Manager can scale down nodes on a currently provisioned cluster on any supported cloud provider
+1. Scale Down: Cluster Manager can scale down nodes on a currently provisioned cluster on any supported cloud provider.
-1. Shutdown: Cluster Manager can shutdown a currently provisioned cluster on any supported cloud provider
+1. Shutdown: Cluster Manager can shutdown a currently provisioned cluster on any supported cloud provider.

 ## Build